RebelRob70/stm32_bare_metal_scons/README.md

 Install [SCons.](https://www.scons.org)

 ## To build the code
-First edit the SConstrcut file according to which processor you would like to build for.
-Set the PROCESSOR_DERIVATIVE strinq equal to:
+First edit the SConstruct file according to which processor you would like to build for.
+Set the PROCESSOR_DERIVATIVE string equal to:

  STM32F10X_LD     STM32F10X_LD: STM32 Low density devices
  STM32F10X_LD_VL  STM32F10X_LD_VL: STM32 Low density Value Line devices